Jump to Recipe Print Recipe

 Bread machine bread photos steps adding the liquid and dry ingredients to the bread machine.

 Step 3: Open your bread machine and make sure the paddle is on the spinner at the bottom of the bread maker.
+Test to ensure it spins easily. at the bottom of the bread maker.
 Pour in your mixed wet ingredients.

-Step 4: Pour the whisked dry ingredients on top of the wet ingredients.
+Step 4: Pour the whisked dry ingredients over the wet ingredients.

 Bread machine bread photos of adding the yeast and the mixed dough.

 Step 5: Dump the yeast on top of the dry ingredients.
-Close the cover and press the button.
+Close the cover, choose the gluten free setting, and press the button.
 My bread machine has a gluten free setting.
 If your bread machine has this setting, use it.
+If your machine doesn’t have a gluten free setting, see my Tips For Using A Bread Machine section above.

 Step 6: This is what the batter looks like after the bread machine mixes the bread dough.
 You will see how wet this batter is compared to normal bread dough.
 This is what you want.